 Looking at Jeff Cavaliere’s background, it’s no surprise that this workout is so highly technical.
 Yet, the fact that this core workout takes on somewhat of a scientific approach helps to prove that it can and does work.

 You also get the benefit of knowledge.

 The workout video, in particular, shows you exactly what you should be doing in both the beginner and advanced workouts.
-But Cavaliere also goes out of his way to explain how the exercise works and why you need to do it.
+But Athlean-X also goes goes the extra mile to explain how the exercise works and why you need to do it.

 So you’re not just blindly following a workout plan as you might normally do.
 This can give you the motivation to stick to the routine for several weeks or months as results develop.

 This is more nitpicky than anything.
 But the Athlean X core workout uses recommended set times rather than specific sets and reps to shoot for.
 And there are a few issues that can come along with that.

 First, you want to be sure that you’re not seeing a 30-second set as a race against time.
 You want to make sure that you’re completing each rep at high-quality.
 Yet, focusing on a high-quality rep might leave you only doing 5 reps per set.

 If you end your workout with a mere 35 reps on abs, you did something wrong.